hdkiranbharadwaj/DCV/README.md

 ### Dynamic CV

+## Description
+DCV is a web application that allows users to create and manage their dynamic curriculum vitae (CV) online.
+It provides features for users to upload their resumes, update personal details, and showcase their professional experience and skills and share and maintain it dynamically.

+## Features
+- User authentication: Sign up and login functionality for users.
+- Profile management: Users can feed their personal details such as name, contact information and email.
+- Resume upload: Users can upload their resumes in pdf format.
+- File management: Ability to view, download, and change uploaded resumes.
+- Security: Passwords are hashed for security, and user authentication tokens are used for secure sessions.

+## Technologies Used
+- Node.js
+- Express.js
+- PostgreSQL
+- React.js (for the frontend, if applicable)
+- bcrypt (for password hashing)
+- JWT (JSON Web Tokens) for authentication
+- Multer (for file uploads)
+- Other libraries and frameworks as needed

+## Installation
+1. Clone the repository: `git clone https://github.com/hdkiranbharadwaj/DCV/tree/main/DCV`
+2. Install dependencies: `npm install`
+3. Set up environment variables: Create a `.env` file and add your environment variables (e.g., database credentials, secret keys).

+## Server SetUp
+1. Run the following commands,
+2. `cd server`
+3. `nodemon server.js`

+## Client SetUp
+1. Run the following commands,
+2. `cd client`
+3. `npm start`

+## Database SetUp
+1. Install and Configure PosgreSQL.
+2. Run the queries from server/data.sql in the postgreSQL console.
+3. Set the database password in environment variable as `PASSWORD`.

+## Usage
+1. Access the application through a web browser or API testing tool like postman.
+2. Sign up for a new account or log in with existing credentials.
+3. Explore and use the various features of the application.

+## Configuration
+- Configure the database connection in `db.js`.
+- Update `.env` file with your environment variables for the database password as `PASSWORD`.

+## Contributing
+Contributions are welcome!
+Please fork the repository and submit pull requests.

+---
+---
+# Overview (Proposal AS IS)
 **1. Executive Summary:**
 The proposed project seeks to create a comprehensive and innovative Dynamic CV Platform, allowing users to craft dynamic and personalized CVs to showcase their professional skills and experiences.
 By offering a range of features such as customizable templates, privacy controls, shareable links, and analytics, the platform aims to redefine the way individuals present themselves in the professional world.